 - 1 tablespoon chopped fresh basil, parsley, or oregano, to serve

 - Preheat oven to 400 degrees Fahrenheit.
-Sprinkle the salt all over the chicken.¾ teaspoon coarse kosher salt, 6 large bone-in chicken thighs
+Sprinkle salt all over the chicken.¾ teaspoon coarse kosher salt, 6 large bone-in chicken thighs

 - Heat the oil in a large, oven-proof skillet, preferably cast iron, over high heat until shimmering but not smoking.
 Add the chicken skin-side down and cook until the skin is browned, 5 to 6 minutes.
 With a thin spatula, flip the chicken over and cook on the other side until browned, about 5 minutes more.
 Transfer the chicken to a plate; it will continue cooking in a later step.1 tablespoon extra-virgin olive oil